Michael D. Escobar

-Michael David Escobar is an American biostatistician who is known for Bayesian nonparametrics, mixture models.
+Michael David Escobar is an American biostatistician and professor in the Biostatistics Division at the University of Toronto's Dalla Lana School of Public Health.
+He is known for work on Bayesian nonparametrics and mixture models.

 Education and career

 Escobar earned a degree in mathematics at Tufts University in 1981 followed by a doctorate in statistics at Yale University in 1988 under the supervision of John Hartigan.
 Between 1990 and 1994, he was an assistant professor at Carnegie Mellon University.
-Escobar subsequently joined the University of Toronto faculty.
+Escobar subsequently joined the University of Toronto faculty, where he became a tenured professor in the Biostatistics Division at the Dalla Lana School of Public Health and held a cross-appointment in the Department of Statistical Sciences.
+He has taught the graduate course Applied Bayesian Methods at Toronto.
+In 2012/13, he received the Robin Badgley Award for Teaching Excellence (Open).
 In 2015, he was elected a fellow of the American Statistical Association.